wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ## Step 2.
 Instrument Your Application

-Choose a setup option for instrumenting your application, based on the frameworks (components) you use in your application.
-* Take a moment to identify the microservices in your application, and the components each microservice is built with.
+Take a moment to identify the microservices in your application, and the components you use in each microservice.
+Then choose the setup option that best fits your use case.

 ### Option 1.
 Quickstart

-Use this option to instrument one or more RESTful microservices in a cloud-native Java application, if these  microservices are based on one of the following Jersey-compliant frameworks running on a Java Virtual Machine (JVM):
+Use this option to instrument a cloud-native Java application with RESTful microservices that are based on one of the following Jersey-compliant frameworks:
 * **Dropwizard Jersey**
 * **Spring Boot**